algorand/conduit/docs/PluginDevelopment.md

 #### Completed

 When all processing has completed for a round, the `OnComplete` function is called on any plugin that implements it.

+> NOTE: The error that `OnComplete()` returns is non-fatal and Conduit's pipeline will continue on to the next round.

 ```go
 // Completed is called by the conduit pipeline after every exporter has